 Russian Federal Space Agency (ROSCOSMOS) is scheduled to launch a Soyuz 2.1b/Fregat-M rocket as part of the mission.
-The launch window for the mission is on 10/01/2021 UTC (UNCONFIRMED) from Baikonur Cosmodrome, Republic of Kazakhstan.
+The launch window for the mission is on 10/01/2021 UTC (Date May Change) from Baikonur Cosmodrome, Republic of Kazakhstan.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the Soyuz 2.1b/Fregat-M and experience the excitement for yourself.

 Soyuz-2, GRAU index 14A14, is the collective designation for the 21st-century version of the Russian Soyuz rocket.
 In its basic form, it is a three-stage carrier rocket for placing payloads into low Earth orbit.
 The first-stage boosters and two core stages feature uprated engines with improved injection systems, compared to the previous versions of the Soyuz.
 Digital flight control and telemetry systems allow the rocket to be launched from a fixed launch platform, whereas the launch platforms for earlier Soyuz rockets had to be rotated as the rocket could not perform a roll to change its heading in flight.

 The Roscosmos State Corporation for Space Activities, commonly known as Roscosmos, is the governmental body responsible for the space science program of the Russian Federation and general aerospace research.
 Soyuz has many launch locations the Russian sites are Baikonur, Plesetsk and Vostochny however Ariane also purchases the vehicle and launches it from French Guiana.

 This post was last modified on July 26, 2021 10:15 am

 TH 1 (Tianhui-1 = "Sky drawing") is a Chinese stereo-topographic mapping satellite operated by the… View Rocket Launch Details